-- A. Shadows cast by buildings shall not adversely limit at grade access to sunlight on sidewalks and civic and recreation spaces. - B. Pedestrian level wind velocities shall not exceed acceptable levels for various activities existing or proposed at particular locations. - C. Buildings shall not cause visual impairment or discomfort due to reflective spot glare and/or solar heat buildup in any nearby buildings. - D. Emissions from any parking facility and/or the heating and mechanical systems of any buildings shall not violate any state or federal ambient air quality standards. - E. Construction activities shall be carried out in accordance with the City of Somerville Code of Ordinances Chapter 11 -Public Works and other standards deemed to be appropriate by the Planning Board. - F. Private LOTS, parking areas, and service yards shall be screened from public view and securely protected with a temporary construction fence during all THOROUGHFARE and site work construction.
-Screening and fencing shall be maintained in good condition at all times.G.
-Wind erosion shall be mitigated and controlled through dust abatement and similar practices during site work and construction.
+- A. Pedestrian level winds shall not exceed an effective gust velocity of 12 mph for outdoor seating areas; 15 mph for bus stops, building entrances, and other areas where pedestrians stand; and 19 mph for any adjacent sidewalk or other pedestrian walkways for more than 1% of the hourly mean wind speed. - B. Buildings shall not cause visual impairment or discomfort due to reflective spot glare and/or solar heat buildup in any nearby buildings. - C. Emissions from any parking facility and/or the heating and mechanical systems of any buildings shall not violate any state or federal ambient air quality standards. - D. Shadows cast by buildings shall not cover more that fifty percent (50%) of the area of any PUBLIC COMMON OR PLAZA between the hours of 10AM and 2PM on any day from March 21 to September 21, inclusive, in any calendar year. - E. Construction activities shall be carried out in accordance with the City of Somerville Code of Ordinances Chapter 11 -Public Works and other standards deemed to be appropriate by the Planning Board. - F. Private LOTS, parking areas, and service yards shall be screened from public view and securely protected with a temporary construction fence during all THOROUGHFARE and site work construction.
+Screening and fencing shall be maintained in good condition at all times. - G. Wind erosion shall be mitigated and controlled through dust abatement and similar practices during site work and construction.